Benjamin Edes

-Early life
+Early life and education

-Edes was born on October 28, 1732, in Charlestown, Province of Massachusetts.
+Edes was born on October 28, 1732, in Charlestown in the Province of Massachusetts Bay in what was then British America.
 He was one of seven children of Peter Edes and Esther Hall.
 His great-grandfather was John Edes, who was born in England, March 31.
 1651, son of Rev. John Edes, rector of Lanford, Essex, and a graduate of St. John's College.
 He relocated to Charlestown in 1674.
 John was a ship carpenter and lived in Charlestown; by wife Mary Tufts, the daughter of Peter Tufts, a prominent early citizen of Medford.
 He had the following children: John, Edward, Mary, Peter (Benjamin's father), Jonathan and Sarah Edes.

 Marriage

-He married about 1754, at Boston, Massachusetts, Martha Starr, who was christened on June 22, 1729, at the Brattle Street Church in Boston.
+In roughly 1754, he married Martha Starr, who was christened on June 22, 1729, at the Brattle Street Church in Boston.
 She was the daughter of Joseph Starr and Margaret Bulman.
-She was the great-great-granddaughter of Dr. Comfort Starr of Boston, a founder of Harvard College.
+She was the great-great-granddaughter of Dr. Comfort Starr of Boston, who was a founder of Harvard College in 1636.
 Benjamin and Martha were the parents of ten children.